 Well – things have changed.
 In 2014 I met up with a number of operators in Malta who explained why the MGA/LGA seemed so screwed up – they had no training in player complaint management, and their staff was rotated out whenever there was a change in government heads.
 In other words, they didn’t have a clue on how to deal with any complex player issues (usually stemming from promos gone wrong – or disheveled terms and conditions).

-In February 2015, both Max and I met up with the individual (whose professionalism is renowned and highly respected in the industry) who was consulting and training the MGA staff.
+In February 2015, both Max and I met up with the individual who was consulting and training the MGA staff.
 He was adamant on making a change at the MGA since he had a vested interest, and he was friends with many operators who rely on the MGA to do the right thing.
 It was an altruistic thing to do – and, well, it’s working.

 In November 2015, I met up with the Player Support Officer from the MGA in Malta, and he pretty much explained to me how everything was getting squared away, and we had an open dialogue between me Max and him.